Profit margins: 5 things every startup founder needs to know

 eCommerce

-An eCommerce business decides to put its prices up and cut some lower-value items from its inventory.
+An eCommerce business decides to raise its prices and remove some lower-value items from its inventory.

-After calculating their profit margins and customer lifetime value, they discover that some customers are actually losing the business money, because they're only buying low-value items from the website on a one-off basis.
-These customers do not generate enough revenue to justify the money it costs to acquire them and fulfil their orders.
+After calculating their profit margins and customer lifetime value, they discover that some customers are losing the business money, because they're only buying low-value items from the website on a one-off basis.
+These customers do not generate enough revenue to justify the cost of acquiring them and fulfilling their orders.

 The company knows that raising their prices will cause them to lose some customers.
-But as those customers are not generating profit, this is not a bad thing.
+However, since those customers are not generating a profit, this is not a bad thing.

 Professional services

-An SEO agency offers a range of services including link-building, content optimization, and more.
+An SEO agency provides a range of services, including link building, content optimization, and more.
 However, the agency only earns profit from clients who use its premium service.

 Looking at OPM, the business realises that their account managers are spending a lot of time onboarding and managing clients that don't generate much profit for the company.